 Sloopy can be run manually by double-clicking Sloopy.bat or running from a cmd window, but to keep rosters up to date without the extra work, it is best to automate the process using the Windows Task Scheduler.

-4. On the Triggers tab, select New… then select to begin the task On a Schedule and set the task to run between 12 am and 6 am.
-Choose Weekly and check every day except for Saturday and Sunday.
+- On the Triggers tab, select New… then select to Begin the task 'On a Schedule' and set the task to run 'Daily' then click on OK.

-6. Click Browse… and go to the Sloopy.bat file in the Sloopy folder on your computer.
+- Click Browse… and go to the Sloopy.bat file in the Sloopy folder on your computer.

 - Copy the path to the Sloopy folder in the 'Start in' field (Do not use quotes and do not include the sloopy.bat file in the path) then click on OK.

 - Click on OK to create the task (No need to change the defaults on the other tabs).